officialpenta/WebPresentation/README.md

 # WebPresentation
-This is a website I made in order of my school. \
+This is a website I made in order of my school. :) Have fun looking at it
-If you have any ideas related to optimazation, please message me.